Programme N0222A12A4604: Transnational History - master, full-time

 1. (JDIP01) Master’s thesis defence

-2. (JSZ) Academic discussion on a selected topic in Transnational History
+2. (JSZ700) Academic discussion on a selected topic in Transnational History